willegan/getvero.github.io/_articles/using-zapier-and-vero.md

 ---
 layout: articles
-title:  "Using Zapier with Vero"
+title:  Using Zapier with Vero
 categories: integrations
 ---